 You will be directed to a clinical room for your flu jab.
 Whilst in the practice please DO NOT touch any surfaces.

-Please note – flu vaccinations are only available to patients who are eligible to received the flu vaccination FREE on the NHS:
+Please note – flu vaccinations are given Free to patients who are eligible as follows:

 At Risk Categories: Patients aged from 6 months to 64 years of age with a serious medical condition such as: